Sleep

 Well dressed for cold weather, this little boy is sleeping in a pram, Þingvellir, Iceland.
 (Photo copyright © by Kaj Halberg)

 The grey fox (Urocyon cinereoargenteus) is widely distributed, from southern Canada south through Central America to Columbia and Venezuela.
-This species and other members of the dog family are described in depth on the page Animals – Mammals: Dog family.
+This species and other members of the dog family are described on the page Animals – Mammals: Dog family.

 Sleeping grey fox, Tucson Desert Zoo, Arizona.
 (Photo copyright © by Kaj Halberg)